Colombian singer Shakira acquitted of tax fraud in Spain - Headlines news and analysis from Global Banking & Finance Review

 But the High Court ruled that the fines were unlawful as they were "based on the assumption that the appellant's tax residence was in Spain for the 2011 fiscal year, a fact which has not been proven".

-Reactions to the Verdict
+Reactions to the Ruling

-The same statement quoted Shakira as saying she hoped the ruling would set a precedent for "thousands of ordinary citizens who are abused and crushed every day by a system that presumes them guilty and forces them to prove their innocence while facing financial and emotional ruin."
+The same statement quoted Shakira as saying she hoped the ruling would set a precedent for "thousands of ordinary citizens who are abused and crushed every day by a system that presumes them guilty and forces them to prove their innocence while facing financial and emotional ruin".

-In November 2023, Shakira reached a deal with prosecutors to avoid a trial in Barcelona over charges she failed to pay 14.5 million euros in Spanish income tax between 2012 and 2014.
+In November 2023, Shakira separately reached a deal with prosecutors to avoid a trial in Barcelona over charges she failed to pay 14.5 million euros in Spanish income tax between 2012 and 2014.

 As part of the agreement, she accepted the charges and a fine of half the amount owed - more than 7.3 million euros.